vmware-tanzu/tanzu-dev-portal/content/practices/postmortem/index.md

    Additionally, for clusters in the “what went wrong” column, ask “Why did this happen?” and “How can we reduce the impact if it happens again?”

    {{< callout >}}
-   Tip: consider using [“five whys” method](https://en.wikipedia.org/wiki/Five_whys).
+   **Tip**: consider using [“five whys” method](https://en.wikipedia.org/wiki/Five_whys).
 Again, be sure to focus on root causes that are due to the process, not individual blame.
    {{< /callout >}}

 1. **Discuss the action items (15 minutes)**